| Title: | Input/Output 'SomaScan' Data |

 |

-A soma_adat
+A soma_adat class object.

 Parses the header section of an ADAT file.